johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2015-11-30-iqueryable-ienumerable-hmmm/index.md

 authors: johnnyreilly
 tags: [LINQ]
 hide_table_of_contents: false
+description: 'The debate surrounding passing IQueryable<T> as IEnumerable<T> is discussed.
+Changing the method signature is proposed as a solution.'
 ---

 So there I was, tip-tapping away at my keyboard when I became aware of the slowly loudening noise of a debate.
 It wasn't about poverty, war, civil rights or anything like that.
 No; this was far more contentious.
 It was about the behaviour of `<a href="https://msdn.microsoft.com/en-gb/library/bb351562(v=vs.100).aspx">IQueryable&lt;T&gt;</a>` when mixed with `<a href="https://msdn.microsoft.com/en-gb/library/9eekhta0(v=vs.100).aspx">IEnumerable&lt;T&gt;</a>`.
 I know, right, how could I not get involved?